 2. Soften the shallots.
 Add the shallots to a large skillet set over medium-high heat.
 Cook until tender, then add the garlic and cook until fragrant, about 30-60 seconds.

 3. Add the spices.
 Reduce heat to medium and add the chopped jalapeño pepper (if using) and spices (the taco seasoning, ground cinnamon, salt, and pepper).
 Mix well and cook until fragrant (about 60 seconds).

 4. Sauté the remaining veggies.
 Add the chopped red bell pepper, cherry tomatoes, zucchini, and yellow squash.
 Cook for approximately 6-8 minutes, or until vegetables are just starting to soften.
 Stir in the chopped cilantro and remove from heat.

-- If you choose to add beans or any other pre-cooked protein, add it to your mixture now.
+- If you choose to add black beans or any other pre-cooked protein, add it to your mixture now.

 7. Bake.
 Transfer to your preheated oven and bake for approximately 20 minutes, or until the cheese is golden and bubbly.

-The key is to quickly fry your corn tortillas in a little bit of olive oil.
+The key is to quickly fry your corn tortillas in a little bit of oil.
 Here’s how it’s done-

 - Add one tablespoon of oil to a large skillet over medium heat.
 When hot, add one corn tortilla to the center of the skillet.